 This first level delivers nothing more than the setting, whereas the second level is the level where the main narrative unfolds.
 The main questions the narrative thrives on are thus found in the internal narrative level: Which police agent will be the first the leave his duty; Who is the police agent that plays a double game?
 And although these questions are very present(ly staged) in the narrative, they fail to attain a sensible weight for the viewer.
 The dilemma: “is it worth killing others for the sake of the criminal; that underpins the interactions between the five police agents, fails to function as the prime source of narrative tension.

 The prime suspect is very difficult to position as inherently bad/evil; even though it’s clear that something is off about him.
-The way the murder is introduced – the not-showing of the deed, the revelation of information concerning the murder, by way of conversations between the police officers, as well as his gestures and actions lack a demonizing impact for the viewer.
-In the end even the irrationality he displays vividly lacks any real impact.
-And because Kiyomaru fails to have an emotional impact on the viewer the narrative that’s structured around the above mentioned dilemma loses its tension and importance.
+The way the murder is introduced – the not-showing of the deed, the revelation of information concerning the murder, by way of conversations between the police officers, as well as his gestures and actions lack a demonizing impact on the viewer.
+In the end, even the irrationality he displays vividly lacks any real impact.
+And because Kiyomaru fails to have an emotional impact on the viewer the narrative that’s structured around the above-mentioned dilemma loses its tension and importance.
 The narrative doesn’t succeed in making the viewer care about the fact if Kiyomaru dies or not (note 2).
-As a result it’s difficult for the viewer to invest in the dilemma that the police officers face and as such the movie fails in its premise of being a thriller.
+As a result, it’s difficult for the viewer to invest in the dilemma that the police officers face and as such the movie fails in its premise of being a thriller.

 If there’s something that’s exceptional about Ware no Tate it’s the way in which Takashi Miike staged the flawed script/narrative.
-In this sense the movie is a real showcase of Miike’s cinematographical prowess.
+In this sense, the movie is a real showcase of Miike’s cinematographical prowess.
 With ease and smoothness Miike moves from short shots to longer static shots, longer moving shots and even some close ups.
-In some scenes, he fixates on the important aspects, characters, and follows them though the space; In action scenes he lets the camera crudely follow the central character, giving each action scene a sensible impression of chaos and urgency, empowering the action staged.
+In some scenes, he fixates on the important aspects, characters, and follows them through the space; In action scenes he lets the camera crudely follow the central character, giving each action scene a sensible impression of chaos and urgency, empowering the action staged.
 Every scene acts as evidence of the talent Takashi Miike has and shows his firm grasp on the narrative and a clear vision he has in staging the narrative.

 The aspect that most clearly shows Miike’s prowess is his use of space i.e. the framed space as well as the implicated (not-framed) space.
 This is illustrated for example in scenes where interactions between characters are staged.
-In these scenes the gazes from the characters are quite often used to implicate the aspect of interest behind the camera.
+In these scenes, the gazes from the characters are quite often used to implicate the aspect of interest behind the camera.
 These interactions and the way they’re staged also have the benefit in quickly assigning each character its position in the narrative and introducing the relations between each police department.
 In fact, we have to say that every scene, by way of the coupling of the shots that give existence to those scenes, accounts for Miike’s awareness of the space in front and the space behind the camera.
-It’s because of this attention to space that Miike succeeds to communicate this awareness to the viewer, resulting in an ever present viewer’s consciousness of the implicated space and resulting a sensible implication of the narrative in the greater reality.
+It’s because of this attention to space that Miike succeeds to communicate this awareness to the viewer, resulting in an ever present viewer’s consciousness of the implicated space and resulting in a sensible implication of the narrative in the greater reality.

 Another way in which this consciousness of space is illustrated is in Miike’s placement of the characters in the scenes.
 The prime example is the hospital scene where a total of the eight characters are present.
-In this scene Miike succeeds masterly to make the viewer conscious of the spatial coordinates of the hospital room, so that the spectator, at every moment, remains conscious of the position of each of the characters.
-This masterful cinematography and placing of characters is of course featured throughout the entire movie and thus infuses the spectator with an ever present consciousness of the spatial coordinates and of the position of each character.
+In this scene, Miike succeeds masterly to make the viewer conscious of the spatial coordinates of the hospital room, so that the spectator, at every moment, remains conscious of the position of each of the characters.
+This masterful cinematography and placing of characters are of course featured throughout the entire movie and thus infuses the spectator with an ever-present consciousness of the spatial coordinates and of the position of each character.
 In the end, Miike’s cinematography is the greatest quality of Wara no Tate.

 Wara no Tate, to put it boldly, is a movie that doesn’t succeed in fulfilling its premise.
 The dilemma that underpins the entire narrative is never able to function as it should be.
 The viewer is never able to fully feel implicated in the dilemma that drives the characters, thus resulting in a lack of overall tension.

 But the flawed narrative is saved somewhat by way of Miike’s masterful cinematographic hand.
-In every shot, in every scene one senses Miike’s directorial talent.
+In every shot, in every scene, one senses Miike’s directorial talent.
 The fluent use of different techniques, the space-conscious way of structuring the scenes and the way of placing the characters in space all provide evidence for this talent.

 Note 1: Wara no tate also touches upon the tense relational reality between women and men in the police world (or even in the Japanese corporate world).
 The negative idea of being bossed around by a women at work, in addition to be bossed around by the wife at home is explicitly stated.